-Megan Donaldson PT, PhD, FAAOMPT, serves as the Associate Program Director and core faculty in the Doctor of Physical Therapy Program at Tufts University School of Medicine.
-She completed her bachelor’s and master's degrees at D’Youville College and PhD from Nova Southeastern University.
-Dr. Donaldson has completed Orthopaedic Manual Physical Therapy Fellowship Training from Daemen College in Amherst, NY.
+Megan Donaldson PT, PhD, FAAOMPT, serves as the Program Director for the Doctor of Physical Therapy Program at Tufts University School of Medicine.
+She completed her bachelor’s and master's degrees at D’Youville College and PhD from Nova Southeastern University and is a Fellow American Academy of Orthopaedic Manual Physical Therapists.
 She has been a faculty for 13 years.
-As a clinical researcher, Dr. Donaldson received over $25,000 in grant funding.
 She has 25 peer-reviewed publications, two book chapters, over 50 presentations musculoskeletal health and manual therapy related topics nationally.
 She serves nationally as the Conference Coordinator/Chair and Executive Board member of the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT), and the American Physical Therapy Association (APTA) as an Ohio Delegate.
-Dr. Donaldson has earned numerous research, education, and professional service awards to include being named Ohio Physical Therapy Association Outstanding PT Award, and Chamber of Commerce Award Top 20 under 40.
+Dr. Donaldson has earned numerous awards for research, education, and professional service to include being named Ohio Physical Therapy Association Outstanding PT Award, and Chamber of Commerce Award Top 20 under 40.

 Josh Cleland PT, PhD, FAAOMPT, FAPTA, serves as the Director of Research and Faculty Development and core faculty in the Doctor of Physical Therapy Program at Tufts University School of Medicine.
 Dr. Cleland earned a Master of Physical Therapy degree from Notre Dame College and a Doctor of Physical Therapy degree from Creighton University.
 He received a PhD from Nova Southeastern University.
 He also received board certification from the American Physical Therapy Association as an Orthopaedic Clinical Specialist and completed a fellowship in manual therapy through Regis University in Denver, CO.
 Dr. Cleland has received over $700,000 in grant funding for clinical trials investigating the effectiveness of manual physical therapy and exercise in the management of spine and extremities disorders.
 He has published over 240 manuscripts in peer-reviewed journals and is an Editor for the Journal of Orthopaedic and Sports Physical Therapy.
 He is currently an author/editor on four textbooks, one of which has been published in nine different languages.
 Dr. Cleland is a well-known speaker at both the national and international levels and has delivered more than 225 keynote lectures and presentations in over 25 different countries.
 He is the recipient of numerous awards from the American Physical Therapy Association including the Jack Walker Award, the Eugene Michels New Investigator Award, the Chattanooga Research Award, the Rothstein Golden Pen Award for Scientific Writing, the Dorothy Baethke-Eleanor J. Carlin Award for Excellence in Academic Teaching and the Catherine Worthingham Fellowship Award.
 Additionally, he also received the 2013, 2014 and 2015 Rose Excellence in Research Award from the Academy of Orthopaedic Physical Therapy.